 Generally, a surviving spouse or surviving domestic partner is eligible only for single coverage.
-However, if you have at least one surviving child, or if your surviving spouse or surviving domestic partner has at least one child, or if the surviving spouse or surviving domestic partner is the court-appointed guardian of a child or children and such child or children are eligible for coverage under the terms of the eligible medical plan, the surviving spouse or surviving domestic partner is the age of 26.
+However, if you have at least one surviving child, or if your surviving spouse or surviving domestic partner has at least one child, or if the surviving spouse or surviving domestic partner is the court-appointed guardian of a child or children and such child or children are eligible for coverage under the terms of the eligible medical plan.
+A surviving spouse or surviving domestic partner may continue family coverage after such child reaches the age of 26.